mkavulich/ccpp-doc/CCPPtechnical/source/AutoGenPhysCaps.rst

 The CCPP *prebuild* step performs the tasks below.

 * Check requested vs provided variables by ``standard_name``.
-* Check units, rank, type.
+* Check units, dimensions, type.
 Perform unit conversions if a mismatch of units is detected and the required conversion has been implemented (see :numref:`Section %s <AutomaticUnitConversions>` for details).
 * Filter unused schemes and variables.